 Sip makes it effortless to identify colors, save them, or use them immediately in applications like Photoshop, Illustrator, or Pixelmator.
 When you see a color that inspires you, click on the Sip icon in the menu bar and then on the loupe tool.
 Now, hover over the color and Sip will identify it, tell you its name and hex code.
 But if you’d rather see the RGB or CMYK values, you can choose to display those instead.
 Once you’ve identified a few colors, you can put them together in a palette and keep it accessible on your screen whenever you need it.
 There’s no easier way to color-inspire yourself.

-Manage Instagram presence with Flume
+Manage Instagram presence

 With millions of images to flick through at full size, the inspiration wouldn’t make you wait for long.
 And if you ever get disheartened, there are plenty of inspirational aphorisms to keep you going.